Monterey Road: History

 The Northern California black walnut trees seen along this highway were planted by horticulturist Horace G. Keesling of San Jose.
 While passing this way by camp wagon on a summer day in 1900, Keesling could find no road-side tree offering shade to relieve his sweltering family and horses, and he resolved to "plant shade" at his own costs.
 This resulted in a 30-mile row of trees on each side of Monterey Road from San Jose to Gilroy, a project that Keesling, assisted by his son Hayes Keesling, finished in 1911.
 Except for stretches where urban growth and modern highway construction have required removal, these trees still provide the shade that Horace wanted.
 There is a plaque that is hard to access located on the west side of Monterey Highway (next to the train tracks) in San Jose.

 0.5 (one-half) mile south of Capitol Expressway, or 0.34 mile south of Senter Road, or 0.16 mile north of Skyway Drive.

 The road became part of the state highway system in the early 1900s and, eventually, it became incorporated into U.S. Route 101 (US 101).
 By the 1970s, as an expressway with only three lanes (for both directions combined) and high volumes of traffic, it had so many traffic accidents that it became known as "blood alley".

 In 1973, the section from Monterey Road's southern terminus to Cochrane Road in Morgan Hill was realigned to a 6-lane freeway to the east, and in 1984, US 101 was realigned to a freeway to the east from Cochrane Road to County Route G10 (CR G10).
+The segment from Cochrane Road to County Route G10 (CR G10) named the South Valley Freeway was initially 4 lanes in 1984 and later widened to 8 lanes.
 These two realignments restored Monterey Road as a separate road again.